Dynamic Ranking with the BTL Model: A Nearest Neighbor based Rank Centrality Method: Discussion

 \subsection{Related work}

-As mentioned in Section \ref{sec:intro}, existing theoretical results for the dynamic ranking setup are limited, and the only works we are aware of are the recent results of Bong et al. \cite{bong2020nonparametric} and of Li and Wakin \cite{li2021recovery}.
-We now discuss these two results in more detail. \paragraph{Comparison to Bong et al.\cite{bong2020nonparametric}.} The dynamic BTL model proposed by Bong et al. \cite{bong2020nonparametric} is closely related to the one we presented in Section \ref{sec:prob_setup}.
+As mentioned in Section \ref{sec:intro}, existing theoretical results for the dynamic ranking setup are limited, and the only works we are aware of are the recent results of Bong et al. \citep{bong2020nonparametric} and of Li and Wakin \citep{li2021recovery}.
+We now discuss these two results in more detail. \paragraph{Comparison to Bong et al.\citep{bong2020nonparametric}.} The dynamic BTL model proposed by Bong et al. \citep{bong2020nonparametric} is closely related to the one we presented in Section \ref{sec:prob_setup}.
 They consider the $\logit$ version of the BTL model

 where $\beta^*(t)$ represents the vector of scores at time $t$ with $w^*(t) = \exp(\beta^*(t))$.
 The main differences with our model are that (a) the grid $\calT$ can be non-uniform, and (b) the number of comparisons $L_{ij}(t)$ made for each pair $\set{i,j}$ at each time $t \in [0,1]$ can vary.
 We assumed the grid $\calT$ to be uniform only for simplicity, our analysis can be easily extended to handle the non-uniform setting as long as $\calT$ is ``sufficiently regular''.
-Similarly, one can easily extend our analysis to handle varying number of comparisons $L_{ij}(t)$; the assumption $L_{ij}(t) = L$ in our setup was only made for simplicity in the proofs as is typically done for the static setting (see for eg., \cite[Remark 3]{chen2020partial}).
+Similarly, one could potentially extend our analysis to handle varying number of comparisons $L_{ij}(t)$, although the current proof technique will lead to the presence of the maximum of the $L_{ij}(t)$'s (recall Remark \ref{rem:diff_Lij}).
+The assumption $L_{ij}(t) = L$ was only made for simplicity in the proofs as is typically done for the static setting (see for eg., \citep[Remark 3]{chen2020partial}).

 The pairwise comparison data at each time $t' \in \calT$ are gathered into a matrix $X(t')$ where $X_{ij}(t')$ is the number of times $i$ beat $j$ at time $t'$.
 In order to use the temporal aspect of the data, they smooth the data using a kernel function; this is analogous to (weighted) averaging the data in a suitable neighborhood.
 More precisely, to estimate the ranks at time $t$, they first compute the smoothed data as